koenhendriks/phpdocker/README.md

 * PHP is started automatically.
 * You can type PHP commands, eg. `php -r "echo 1;"`.
 * Each Docker image contains ONLY ONE VERSION OF PHP, so:
+	* If you need PHP 7.0, use `koenhendriks/phpdocker:7.0`.
-	* If you need PHP 5.6, use `phpdocker/phpdocker:5.6`.
+	* If you need PHP 7.1, use `koenhendriks/phpdocker:7.1`.
-	* If you need PHP 7.2, use `phpdocker/phpdocker:7.2`.
+	* If you need PHP 7.2, use `koenhendriks/phpdocker:7.2`.
+	* If you need PHP 7.3, use `koenhendriks/phpdocker:7.3`.

 ### Composer